A Mid Way to See Chicago

 A sunrise selfie with Chicago’s skyline in the background.

-A wide-angle, off-center view of a Ferris wheel taken from ground level.
+Off-center wide shot of the Navy Pier Ferris wheel from ground level.

 At the Chicago World Fair in 1893, organizers needed a landmark attraction that would top the Eiffel Tower, which had debuted at the previous world’s fair four years earlier.
 They built the world’s first Ferris wheel, a 264-foot-tall engineering marvel that wowed more than 1.5 million passengers during the fair.
 This is not that Ferris wheel.
 It’s a new one that sits on the far end of Navy Pier.